Carmudi/devops-exam/readme.md

 ## Bonus

-Implement some form of security on `image-service` to prevent hotlinking
+* Implement some form of security on `image-service` to prevent hotlinking
+* Serve `viewer-service` under a CDN

 ## References